DaveTrev/eye_deal/README.md

             </div>
         </li>

-I noticed you have a field for gender but also there is category class.
-If gender is part of your product model then you will need to refine your products by gender instead of category.
+I noticed you have a field for gender but also there is category class. (with thanks to Dayana for this one) If gender is part of your product model then you will need to refine your products by gender instead of category.
 You could also create a separate class gender like a subcategory connected to your product and filter that way too